 | Net metering application + DISCOM coordination | ₹3,000-₹5,000 | ~2% |

 For a cross-size comparison (1 kW through 10 kW), see our solar panel installation cost guide.
-For the 3 kW system that's optimal for smaller homes, see 3 kW solar system India 2026.
+For the 3 kW system that's optimal for smaller homes, see 3 kW solar system India 2026, or the smaller 1 kW and 2 kW systems.

 How Much Electricity Does a 5 kW System Generate?